 We dozens of different types of materials.
 A commonly used type

-A variation of this is called ASA and is UV stable for outdoor applications.
+of this is called ASA and is UV stable for outdoor applications.

 We have 9 different kinds of industrial-strength Nylon, including